isarachol/EC503-Fluctuation-based-Outlier-Detection/README.md

 Contributors: Isara Cholaseuk, Jinyu Huang, Shuhao Jiang Link to our repository: https://github.com/isarachol/EC503-Fluctuation-based-Outlier-Detection

+Most of our study is conducted in combine_classification_demo.m script file, which requires modification of workspace on the first few lines.
+To replicate our studies, change the directory for datasets in the combine_classification_demo.m and change the directory for random graphs in both combine_classification_demo.m and GG_RandomLink.m.

 ## Original source code and algorithm
 This repository is forked from https://github.com/FluctuationOD/Fluctuation-based-Outlier-Detection, which was presented in the paper https://doi.org/10.1038/s41598-023-29549-1